cozkul/CoDootor/README.md

 REST API works as a server between frontend and backend to deliver requests.
 This will handle various CRUD functionalities, such as user authentication, question retrieval, processing user inputs, and updating user information.

 #### Interaction with Ollama
-Our backend will have Llama3 via Ollama.
+Our backend will use Granite-code:3b via Ollama.
 REST API will handle this interaction with parsing user requests to Ollama and returning the generated results.

 #### Problem Logic
 **Game Flow Control** manages the progressions of each question based on user interactions.
 This function may include controlling game state, managing user inputs and results.